Aleutian Islands campaign: Allied response

+In February 1943, the Americans successfully occupied Amchitka and built an airstrip there.
+Their main losses were a result of bad weather.
+Ground attack missions were flown from the new island base, starting with P-38s and P-40s before bombers also joined in.
+Their targets included radar installations, parked aircraft, anti-aircraft artillery positions, railway, submarine base, and moored vessels.
+The bombings further reduced Japan's ability to supply its bases, hampered its construction of landing strips on Attu and Kiska, and facilitated the recapture of those two islands later that year.
+In April 1943 Japanese surface convoys made their final attempt to break through American naval blockade and resupply troops on Attu and Kiska but were forced to abort after being defeated in battle.
+Future Japanese resupply missions would be conducted exclusively by submarines and limited by how much materiel they could bring.

-In August 1942, the Air Force established an airbase on Adak Island and began bombing Japanese positions on Kiska.
-Navy submarines and surface ships also began patrolling the area.
+Navy submarines and surface ships had also been patrolling the area.
 Kiska Harbor was the main base for Japanese ships in the campaign and several were sunk there, some by warships but mostly in air raids.
-On 5 July, the submarine Growler, under command of Lieutenant Commander Howard Gilmore, attacked three Japanese destroyers off Kiska.
+On 5 July 1942 the submarine Growler, under command of Lieutenant Commander Howard Gilmore, attacked three Japanese destroyers off Kiska.
 She sank one and heavily damaged the others, killing or wounding 200 Japanese sailors.
 Ten days later, Grunion was attacked by three Japanese submarine chasers in Kiska Harbor, with two of the patrol craft sunk and one other damaged.
-On 12 May 1943, the Japanese submarine I-31 was sunk in a surface action with the destroyer Edwards 5 mi northeast of Chichagof Harbor.
+On 12 May 1943 the Japanese submarine I-31 was sunk in a surface action with the destroyer Edwards 5 mi northeast of Chichagof Harbor.

+At least three Japanese submarines were sunk near Kiska in June 1943, reportedly on the 11th, 13th, and 22nd.

 Komandorski Islands

 A cruiser and destroyer force under Rear Admiral Charles "Soc" McMorris was assigned to eliminate the Japanese supply convoys.
-They met the Japanese fleet in the naval Battle of the Komandorski Islands in March 1943.
-One American cruiser and two destroyers were damaged, and seven US sailors were killed.
+They met the Japanese fleet in March 1943.
+One American cruiser and two destroyers were damaged, and seven U.S. sailors were killed.
 Two Japanese cruisers were damaged, with 14 men killed and 26 wounded.
 Japan thereafter abandoned all attempts to resupply the Aleutian garrisons by surface vessels, and only submarines would be used.